srp33/WishBuilder/BiomarkerBenchmark_GSE10320/description.md

+## Predicting Relapse in Favorable Histology Wilms Tumor Using Gene Expression (10320)

 These data were derived from Gene Expression Omnibus data set 10320.

 "The gene expression patterns of favorable histology Wilms tumors (FHWT) that relapsed were compared with those that did not relapse using oligonucleotide arrays."